Start9Labs/docs/src/misc-guides/start-tunnel.md

     - Give your server a name (e.g. "Start9 Server").
     - Select a subnet (the default subnet, `10.59.0.1/24`, is fine).
-    - Accept/Choose what IP address your server will have on the a LAN.
+    - Accept/choose what IP address your server will have on the a LAN.
     - Click "Save".

 1. Download the resulting `start-tunnel.conf`, (or copy to your clipboard).

 1. In StartOS, navigate to `System -> Gateways` and click "Add".

-1. Give the gateway a name (e.g. "StartTunnel").
+1. Give the gateway a name (e.g. "StartTunnel 1").

 1. Upload `start-tunnel.conf` (or paste from your clipboard).